soleares/SOLPresentingFun/README.md

 Storyboards are used as much as possible in this sample.
 This was done as an exercise and to verify that the new APIs worked with Storyboard segues.

+Requires:
-Requires Xcode 5 and iOS 7.
+Xcode 5 or later
+iOS 7 or later

 <img src="https://raw.github.com/soleares/SOLPresentingFun/assets/main.png" alt="Transitions" title="Transitions">